 Anderson Materials Evaluation has a long history of characterizing coatings and painted surfaces and solving problems in such materials and at the interfaces to which they are applied.
-We have characterized or investigated problems with electronics coatings, protective coatings for aerospace and defense, coatings to promote adhesive bonding, coatings to prevent corrosion, multilayered optical reflective and anti-reflective coatings, thermal protection coatings, automotive and construction coatings, high lubricity coatings, hard coatings, abrasion-resistant coatings, hydrophobic and hydrophilic coatings, low VOC coatings, radar absorption coatings, chemical release coatings, and sensor coatings.
+We have characterized or investigated problems with electronics coatings, protective coatings for aerospace and defense, coatings to promote adhesive bonding, coatings to prevent corrosion, multilayered optical reflective and anti-reflective coatings, thermal protection and fire-resistant coatings, automotive and construction coatings, mold release and high lubricity coatings, hard coatings, abrasion-resistant coatings, hydrophobic and hydrophilic coatings, low VOC coatings, radar absorption coatings, chemical release coatings, and sensor coatings.

 We have dealt with many issues of surface contamination or ill-preparation of substrate materials.
 We have contended with many deposition problems and different growth characteristics.
 Curing problems, thickness measurements, volatile organic content measurements, residual stress, delamination and peeling, chemical attack, thermal and radiation degradation, agglomeration of filler particles, voids and fisheyes, diffusion between multiple layers, unusual wear, stains, and changes of color and texture have all been subjects of our many investigations.